Tonight

 The darkest skies will be around the new moon, when the moon rises and sets with the sun.
 So the moon is not in the night-time sky.
 Therefore, both the morning and evening sky are moon-free and great for stargazing.
 It’s best to go out in the country to a dark site.

-Here are a great website to determine the moonrise and moonset times from your location: Sunrise Sunset Calendars.
+Here is a great website to determine the moonrise and moonset times from your location: Sunrise Sunset Calendars.

 Circumventing the moon phase for dim objects